 --Joe Johnson, Brook Lopez, Jason Collins, Jorge Gutierrez, Bojan Bogdanovic

 Notes: Tellem's Wasserman and Schwartz's Excel are the two biggest NBA agencies.
-Tellem recently picked up Bogdanovic, the Nets' Euro-Stash, who had been represented by Marc Cornstein.
+Tellem picked up Bogdanovic, who had been represented by Marc Cornstein, last summer and was instrumental in getting the Croatian star finally signed in Brooklyn.
 Tellem's son, Matt, works in the Nets' front office.
 Tellem had been helping Collins find work before the Nets signed him.
 Wasserman Media's B.J.
 Armstrong, the former Bull, reps Gutierrez.

-Notes: With Nets sending Tyshawn Taylor to New Orleans and acquiring , Andy Miller and Jeff Schwartz are now tied for most Nets repped, with four each.
+Notes: Like Schwartz, Andy Miller has lost a number of Nets but unlike Schwarz, he added a few, too.
+Reggie Evans was traded and Andray Blatche became a free agent.
+Then with two trades and the Draft, Miller wound up with three new Nets clients: Marquis Teague, Markel Brown and Sergey Karasev.
+Miller of course retains the Big Ticket as his big client.
 Miller is one of the most respected sports agents in the US.
-His role in getting Garnett to agreed to waive his no-trade clause is one of the more underappreciated aspects of the Nets off-season.
+He was able to get Garnett to waive his no-trade clause in 2013, one of the more underappreciated aspects of the Nets - Celitcs trade.
 Deron Williams and Jason Kidd may have texted Garnett, but it was Miller who negotiated with the Nets on getting his final year fully guaranteed.
 He once worked for the Nets in the their press office.
-Other than KG, the three Nets he reps make a combined $4 million.
-KG of course makes $12.4 million.

 Marc Fleisher, Entersport Management